phillmac/php-starlink-client/README.md

 [![PHP Version Require](https://poser.pugx.org/srwiez/starlink-client/require/php)](https://packagist.org/packages/srwiez/starlink-client)
 [![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/srwiez/php-starlink-client/test.yml?label=Tests)](https://github.com/srwiez/php-starlink-client/actions/workflows/test.yml)

-A PHP client to get information and control the Starlink user terminal (aka the antenna or dishy) on your local network.
+A PHP client to get infos from Starlink user terminal on your local network.

 This client uses the local network gRPC API based on the Starlink protoset from the reflection service of the Starlink device.

-Here are some examples of what's possible 🤩
+This client is not affiliated with SpaceX or Starlink.

 ![Obstruction map grayscale](assets/obstruction_map_grayscale.png)
 ![Obstruction map](assets/obstruction_map.png)

-This client is not affiliated with SpaceX or Starlink.
+It also comes with an `ObstructionMapGenerator` to generate these images.

 ## 🚀 Installation